fate-srd/book-of-hanz-content/BookOfHanz2021.md

 Most people can’t find the assassin’s guild, and certainly can’t get in, but An Assassin in Good Standing can.

-As you can see, a lot of times a ‘grant permission’ aspect follows the formula “Most people can’t , but can”.
+As you can see, a lot of times a ‘grant permission’ aspect follows the formula “Most people can’t, but I can”.

 If you’ve got an aspect in mind, think of whether or not it gives you any kind of permissions.
 If not, that’s fine, not all aspects do.